 Standard terms and conditions of your offer

 These terms and conditions represent an agreement between you and the University, should you decide to accept our offer of admission.
 It is your responsibility to read them and make sure you understand them.
 Please ask if anything is unclear.
+Degree Apprenticeship offer holders should refer to the Degree Apprenticeship offer terms and conditions.

 1.If you accept our offer of a place, you have the right to cancel your contract with the University within 14 days.
 This period will be calculated from the date we receive formal notification through the University of Bath Applicant Tracker of your firm acceptance of your offer whether conditional or unconditional.
 We will not normally refund any deposits paid unless you: cancel your contract within this period, fail to meet the conditions of your offer or (if applicable) fail to get a visa.
+We will consider refunding deposits under other exceptional circumstances.
 You must notify us of your decision in writing (email or letter).
 A cancellation notice can be found at our cancelling your place webpage but you do not have to use this.
 If you do decide to cancel your contract with the University, and so decline your offer of a place, you will not be able to change your mind again.
 If you decide to decline your offer of a place or request a deferral to the next academic year, you should submit your request to your Admissions Team by the latest date of registration for the academic year for which your offer was made.
 The latest date of registration is usually the Monday of week 3 of semester 1.
 Sponsored applicants should contact their Admissions Team for advice.

 2.If you register with the University of Bath as a student, you will be required to agree to abide by the statutes, ordinances and regulations of the University of Bath for the time being in force.